 From 2007, to today, Navaro and his skilled development team continue to innovate, improve and expand the capabilities of the software and intend to do so going into the future.

 We put a halt to marketing in 2007, because we didn’t want to sell the software until we felt it was sufficiently debugged.
-Now at the start of 2016, we feel the software is now ready for widespread use.
+We now feel the software is ready for widespread use.
 We have our customers to thank for our great software.
 They have provided us with many great new ideas and helped us find areas that could use improvement.
 Many of our software customers have been loyal customer for over 10 years, some over 20 years, starting with ABA Software.

 After 8 years of debugging, tweaks and improvements, the software works so well now, several days can go by without any software emails or phone calls from customers.